provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryValidateManageFeesRequest"></a>

 ### QueryValidateManageFeesRequest
-QueryValidateManageFeesRequest is a request message for the QueryValidateManageFees endpoint.
+QueryValidateManageFeesRequest is a request message for the ValidateManageFees query.

 | Field | Type | Label | Description |